Dindows-Systems/duckinator.net/public/index.md

 ## A little about me ##
 My name is Nick Markwell, also known as duck (or online as "duckinator").
 I have been programming since 2005, and pick up new languages quickly.
-I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) and the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License).
+I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) as well as both the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License) and [ISC license](http://en.wikipedia.org/wiki/ISC_License).

 You can visit [profile.io/duckinator](http://profile.io/duckinator) for more information.